 As with all cells in the body, tendons also follow a natural cycle where old collagen cells in our tendons are replaced by new ones.
-Exercise promotes this cycle and therefore promotes the creation of healthy collagen – hence why we can use it to strengthen our tendons.
+Exercise promotes this cycle and therefore promotes the creation of healthy collagen – hence why we can use exercise to strengthen our tendons.

-Another theory suggests that the injured fibres remain injured, but that the new healthy collagen fibres help to support the fibres that are involved in the tendinopathy (like a brace or splint) therefore causing increased strength and function and less pain.
+Another theory suggests that the injured fibres remain injured, but that the new, healthy collagen fibres that form in reaction to the strength training help to support these injured fibres (like a brace or splint), therefore causing increased strength and function and less pain.

 About the Author:

 Alfredson, H., Pietilä, T., Jonsson, P. and Lorentzon, R., 1998.
 Heavy-load eccentric calf muscle training for the treatment of chronic Achilles tendinosis.
-The American journal of sports medicine, 26(3), pp.360-366.
+The American Journal of Sports Medicine, 26(3), pp.360-366.

 Beyer, R., Kongsgaard, M., Hougs Kjær, B., Øhlenschlæger, T., Kjær, M. and Magnusson, S.P., 2015.
 Heavy slow resistance versus eccentric training as treatment for Achilles tendinopathy: a randomized controlled trial.
-The American journal of sports medicine, 43(7), pp.1704-1711.
+The American Journal of Sports Medicine, 43(7), pp.1704-1711.

 Cook, J.L. and Purdam, C.R., 2009.
 Is tendon pathology a continuum?
 A pathology model to explain the clinical presentation of load-induced tendinopathy.
-British journal of sports medicine, 43(6), pp.409-416.
+British Journal of Sports Medicine, 43(6), pp.409-416.

 Silbernagel, K.G., Thomeé, R., Eriksson, B.I. and Karlsson, J., 2007.
 Continued sports activity, using a pain-monitoring model, during rehabilitation in patients with Achilles tendinopathy: a randomized controlled study.
-The American journal of sports medicine, 35(6), pp.897-906.
+The American Journal of Sports Medicine, 35(6), pp.897-906.